-We expect to set a materiality threshold at 2% of gross revenue expenditure.
-Based on last year's audited accounts we anticipate the overall materiality for the year ending 31 March 2019 to be in the region of 938,000.
+We expect to set a materiality threshold 2% of gross revenue expenditure.

+Based on last year's audited accounts we anticipate the overall materiality for the year ending 31st March 2020 to be in the region of £952k (£938k in the prior year at the planning stage).